-GLUE advanced its third program MRT-8102 into clinical development while signing a major licensing deal with Novartis for its VAV1 program, but shifted strategic focus away from MYC-driven cancer applications.
+GLUE advanced its third drug candidate NEK7 (MRT-8102) into clinical development and secured a major licensing deal with Novartis for its VAV1 program, while substantially reducing operating losses.

 Current liabilities reduced — improved short-term financial position and working capital health.